As many of you know I achieved my pilots wings on 7th August 2007.

 From there I progressed and now have a style of my own and feel extremely comfortable playing my Carter.
 But I am still learning every day.
 Between the Sho-

-My favourite guitars are the Bennett and the Carter.
+My favourite guitars are the MSA and the Carter.
 I’m now practicing on Bagpipes…..you think I’m joking!